 In order for the chatbot to jump from conversation to conversation, AI becomes the “smarter” chatbot.
 Unlike Apple’s Siri, Amazon’s Alexa, and the Google Assistant, AI chatbots use their given knowledge to infer how to reply to the customer.
 AI is similar to that of a kindergartner.
 It takes in the fed information and when asked to present that information back it will start to learn the appropriate ways to reply.
 They use the information from a bank of key terms and it listens for the customer to use those terms to know how to reply to the customer.

 B2B and B2C bots are used to collect lead information by using forms.
 B2B and B2C bots can help with appointment setting to gain higher quality leads.
 These bots are used to organize and filter their users in order to separate the customers that have more complex situations where employee support is needed compared to the easier questions that are able to be answered by the bot.
+In such cases, you will also need to conduct employee training so that they can provide great customer support.
 This immediate support from the bot to the consumer is beneficial to overcoming sales obstacles in order to generate leads and sales.

 As businesses shift to online eCommerce stores, the use of chatbots is on the rise.
 Their assistance for customer support greatly impacts both the customer and the company.
 By helping take the simple questions and leaving the live support more complex questions, the chatbot takes away the painstaking process of sitting on hold by providing the answers to pre-programmed questions.
 This robot to human interaction is helping change the way people shop online.
 There are many great options to integrate a chatbot into a website or social media platform to improve customer support, leads, and revenue.